Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

 9. [Locks](https://www.npmjs.com/package/@azure/arm-locks/v/2.0.0)
 10. [Features](https://www.npmjs.com/package/@azure/arm-features/v/3.0.0)

-Each of these SDKs follows the new Azure SDK guidelines.
+Each of these SDKs follows the new [Azure SDK guidelines](https://azure.github.io/azure-sdk/typescript_introduction.html).
 All these SDKs have been generated using the latest version of the new [Autorest Typescript SDK Generator](https://www.npmjs.com/package/@autorest/typescript/v/6.0.0-beta.15).
 These libraries provide new authentication mechanisms, uses Promises, etc. We encourage you to try out the libraries and provide your feedback.

 ## Key concepts

 The new libraries have the following changes:

 1. **Authentication**: The packages `@azure/ms-rest-nodeauth` or `@azure/ms-rest-browserauth` are replaced with a new package `@azure/identity` instead.
+The [migration guide](https://github.com/Azure/ms-rest-nodeauth/blob/master/migrate-to-identity-v2.md) helps in the process of migration to the new identity package.
 2. **Promises**: Method overloads that use callbacks have been replaced to use Promise instead.
 3. The results of List operations could be iterated by using the `PagedAsyncIterableIterator` interface
 4. The SDKs have been changed to support ECMAScript 2015 (ES6) and beyond

-A detailed list and usage of these features could be found in the [migration guide](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/MIGRATION-guide-for-next-generation-management-libraries.md)
+A detailed list and usage of these features could be found in the [migration guide](https://aka.ms/js-track2-migration-guide) A [Quick Start](https://aka.ms/js-track2-quickstart) helps to get started with the new libraries.

 ## What's next